Stephanie van Duijn

 She has been a member of the European Union Youth Orchestra since 2020.
 Her most recent orchestral experiences include Verbier Festival Junior Orchestra 2017 and seven projects with the National Youth Orchestra of the Netherlands, most recently as Assistant Principal 2nd violin of the 2019 Winter Tour to Musikverein, Vienna and as Concertmaster of the Summer Tour 2019 to Concertgebouw, Amsterdam and Romania.

 Stephanie is also currently a member of the Pelargos Quartet, a string quartet based in the Hague and Amsterdam.
+She is also in the Academy of the Netherlands Philharmonic Orchestra and Netherlands Chamber orchestra for the 2022-2023 season.

-Stephanie currently plays a violin with the label "Landolfi," part of the Oskar Back collection, and a Morizot bow, both on generous loan from the Dutch Musical Instruments Foundation (NMF).
+Stephanie currently plays a violin with the label ""Landolfi,"" part of the Oskar Back collection, and a Morizot bow, both on generous loan from the Dutch Musical Instruments Foundation (NMF).